Kanike-tea/Music-Genre-Classifier/README.md

 # Music Genre Classifier

-A deep learning-based project that classifies music into genres using audio spectrograms and Convolutional Neural Networks (CNNs).
+A deep learning-based project that classifies music into genres using Convolutional Neural Networks (CNNs).
 This project includes data preprocessing, model training, and a Gradio-powered web interface for real-time genre prediction from audio files.

 ## Datasets Used